The amount of pets given up varies by country – but, worldwide, the number is significant.

 It’s worth noting that this is a complimentary guide to our separate guide outlining some of the potential ways to stop pet abandonment problems

 Summary – Top Reasons Why People Give Up Their Pets

 Surveys and feedback from shelter volunteers shows that the main reasons are:

-- The pet’s behavior being an issue (can be caused by a lack of obedience training and socialisation in a lot of cases, or even a lack of exercise and stimulation)
+The pet’s behavior being an issue (can be caused by a lack of proper obedience training and socialisation in a lot of cases, or even a lack of exercise and stimulation)

-- And, in some parts of the world – unwanted or unplanned litters (can be magnified by a lack of responsible spaying and neutering)
+And, in some parts of the world – unwanted or unplanned litters (this issue can be made worse by a lack of responsible spaying and neutering)

 1. Owner Has A Low Income, Or Lives In A Community With A High Poverty Rate

 One of the main reasons people give up their pets is because of a low income, or living in communities with higher poverty rates.